usaid-cs/yesterday-i-learned/random.md

 - It was said that Denny's, a restaurant chain once proud of never closing, decided to close after 35 years of continuous operation.
 Some of the stores had no locks; many more failed to find keys for them.
 [But they do close when required by law.](https://en.wikipedia.org/wiki/Denny's)
 - [Kimchi fridges](https://en.wikipedia.org/wiki/Kimchi_refrigerator) are real.
 It is said that kimchi sours in regular refrigerators, while kimchi refrigerators are colder.
 - When divorced, women are more than five times more likely to win the children (85:15).
-- A superclass is called a superclass, despite it always having fewer methods than its subclasses, because [a superclass always has more instances, the thing we are counting.](https://www.youtube.com/watch?v=mVVNJKv9esE)
 - The [principle of least power](https://en.wikipedia.org/wiki/Rule_of_least_power) also extends to the choice of tools: to do two things, you will ideally want to choose a tool that does _only_ those two things, rather than a tool that does a thousand more things.
 An example of that would be using a business rules engine to calculate 2 + 2.
 Cheng Lou also noted that daily engineering should seek to do things with existing powers, not seeking more powers.
 - ["What's the easiest way to gain performance?
 Do less stuff"](https://youtu.be/mVVNJKv9esE?t=28m41s) 😂😂😂
 - A large number of electronics fail because of a [single capacitor failure](https://www.reddit.com/r/Frugal/comments/5j634b/computer_monitor_stops_working_because_of_a_4/), called "capacitor plague" if manufactured before year 2007.
 Regardless, before throwing electronics away, do open it up and check for capacitors that appear to be bloated, a sign that they have gone bad.